coinevo/documents/en/lightning/README.md

 ![](2.png)

-Right-click the lower left corner of the local Qtum Eclair client and select “Copy URI” to get its node address (public key).
+Right-click the lower left corner of the local Evo Eclair client and select “Copy URI” to get its node address (public key).

 ![](3.png)